Kmer-File-Format/kff-reference/README.md

 ## Section: raw sequences

-These sections are representing compacted sequences of raw kmers and the data linked to them.
-Each sequence and its data are defined as a block.
+This section is composed of a list of sequence/data pairs.
+A sequence S of size s represents a list of kmers of size n=s-k+1.
+The data linked to S is of size data_size * n.
+We call each of these pairs a block.
 The sequences are represented in a compacted way with 2 bits per nucleotide.

-Global variable needed:
+Global variable requierment:
 * k: the kmer size for this section.
 * max: The maximum **number of kmer** per block.
 * data_size: The max size of a piece of data for one kmer.